spindev/spindev.github.io/content/posts/build-deploy-hugo-github-actions/index.md

 ![](2022-11-28-21-32-00.png)

 After changing to GitHub Actions you can create a workflow on a prepared template for Hugo or you take a look [here](https://github.com/spindev/spindev.github.io/blob/main/.github/workflows/hugo.yml).
-After commiting your new workflow you can delete your old build workflow and your deployment branch.
+After committing your new workflow you can delete your old build workflow and your deployment branch.

 Now you have only one CI/CD workflow for building and deploying your hugo site to GitHub Pages.
 Awesome :)